-Weekend courses: Students may withdraw from a course up to Noon (12 PM) of the first Saturday session.
-Students must tell the site person that they are dropping the course by Noon (12 PM) of the first Saturday session.
-The site person will write down the student's name, the course from which they wish to drop, and the date and time of contact.
+Weekend courses: Students may withdraw from a weekend course by informing the site person that they are dropping the course by noon (12 PM) of the first Saturday session.
+The site person will record the student's name, the course from which they wish to drop, and the date and time of contact.
 If a student withdraws from a course prior to the beginning of the first Saturday session, there will be no record on the transcript (called a "drop").
 After the first Saturday morning session begins, a "W" will be entered on the student's transcript.
-Students may not withdraw from a weekend course after Noon (12 PM) of the first Saturday session.
+Students may not withdraw from a weekend course after noon (12 PM) of the first Saturday session.